 WEB SITE, BLOG & EMAIL ESSENTIALS

-Led by artists Sue Schaffner or Steve Lambert.
+Led by artists Sue Schaffner.
 Offers an overview of best practices for your web presence, including web site, blog, email marketing and other communications, as well as case studies of artists who have established innovative and effective web presences.